-This song is about marijuana.
+This beatific love song is actually about marijuana.
 Paul McCartney cleared this up in his 1998 book Many Years From Now when he explained that it was not about a particular person, but his desire to smoke pot.
 "I'd been a rather straight working-class lad but when we started to get into pot it seemed to me to be quite uplifting," he said.

 Session musicians played trumpets and sax.
 It was the first time horns were used in a Beatles song.

 Earth, Wind & Fire recorded a funky new version for the 1978 movie Sgt.
 Pepper's Lonely Hearts Club Band.
 Beatles producer George Martin was in charge of the music, and the soundtrack was a success, but the movie, which starred Peter Frampton, The Bee Gees and Aerosmith, was a huge flop.
 Earth, Wind & Fire's version of this hit #9 in the US.

 The first group to chart with this song was Blood, Sweat & Tears, whose horn-heavy version made #62 in the summer of 1975.
 The Beatles version wasn't issued as a single until 1976, when Capitol Records issued it in America backed with "Helter Skelter

 This version went to #7 in July that year, becoming the first Beatles song to chart in the US since 1970.
 Later in 1976, Capitol issued "Ob-La-Di, Ob-La-Da

 John Lennon thought this was some of McCartney's best work.

 In the '60s, Joe Pesci was an aspiring singer known as Joe Ritchie.
 He recorded a version of this that can be found on Rhino's "Golden Throat" Series.
 His version merits the "Stick to Acting" award.